Narjis: Shrine and pilgrimage

 The tomb of Narjis is located in the al-Askari shrine in Samarra, Iraq.
 The shrine also houses the tombs of Hasan al-Askari, Ali al-Hadi, and Hakima Khatun.
 As an important destination for Shia pilgrimage, the shrine was bombed in February 2006 and badly damaged.
 Another attack was executed on 13 June 2007, which led to the destruction of the two minarets of the shrine.
 Authorities in Iraq hold al-Qaeda responsible for this attack.

 A nearby shrine is said to mark the place where the occultation took place, under which there is a cellar (sardab) that hides a well (Bi'r al-Ghayba, lit. 'well of the occultation').
 Into this well, al-Mahdi is said to have disappeared.

 In popular culture

-Princess of Rome (in Persian: Shahzadeh-e Rūm) is a historical animated film.
-Princess of Rome, directed by Hadi Mohamadian, is an animated movie about Narjis, the mother of Muhammad al-Mahdi.
+Princess of Rome (in Persian: Shahzadeh-e Rūm), directed by Hadi Mohamadian, is a historical animated film about Narjis.
 The film was screened at the thirty-third Fajr International Film Festival in February 2015 in Tehran and received positive reviews.